XF3Z/Xiaofan-portfolio/final-project-part-one.md

 > The summary of the story:

-1. The Decline in Elephant Numbers in Kenya
+1.The Decline in Elephant Numbers in Kenya

 The precipitous decline in Kenya's elephant population has raised significant concerns and generated numerous pressing questions among conservationists, scientists, and policymakers.
 Over the last few decades, the once-thriving elephant population has seen a staggering decrease, prompting critical inquiries into the reasons behind this distressing trend.